KhronosGroup/Vulkan-Hpp/docs/Usage.md

 - `VK_COLOR_SPACE_SRGB_NONLINEAR_KHR` corresponds to `vk::ColorSpaceKHR::eSrgbNonlinear`.
 - `VK_STRUCTURE_TYPE_PRESENT_INFO_KHR` corresponds to `vk::StructureType::ePresentInfoKHR`.

-Flag bits are handled like scoped enums with the addition that the `_BIT` suffix has also been removed.
+Flag bits are handled similarly; additionally, the `_BIT` suffix is removed.

-In some cases it might be necessary to move Vulkan-Hpp to a custom namespace.
-This can be achieved by defining `VULKAN_HPP_NAMESPACE` before including Vulkan-Hpp.

 ## `vk::CreateInfo` structs

-When constructing a handle in Vulkan, one usually has to create some `CreateInfo` struct to configure the handle.
+When constructing a handle in Vulkan, one usually has to prepare some `CreateInfo` struct to configure said handle.
 This results in the following C-style code:

 ```c++
 VkImageCreateInfo ci;